Pagala Village Health Clinic Water Project – Togo

 Approximately 95 percent of the population are subsistence farmers, growing primarily maize, and supplementing it with yams, manioc, gboma, sesame, and beans.

-Located in the center of town is the village health clinic staffed by a nurse, a birth attendant and the pharmacist.
+Located in the center of town is the village health clinic staffed by a nurse, a birth attendant, and a pharmacist.
 These three individuals are responsible for attending to the medical needs of the 4,000 people in the 8 villages that reside within the canton.
 Resources are few, but the health staff works tirelessly to accommodate every single person that comes into the health clinic seeking care.
 The village also has access to 11 Community Health Workers, all volunteers, who have assisted with vaccination campaigns and meningitis education after an outbreak this past February.

 In Togo, poverty is omnipresent as are the diseases that accompany it, such as cholera, dysentery, hepatitis, and typhoid.
 The primary cause of this is lack of access to clean, potable water.
 These same problems persist in Pagala Village.